 If you have a leukemia or lymphoma, routine tests such as a complete blood count (CBC) and a WBC differential may show an increased number of white blood cells with a predominance of one type.
 These tests may suggest lymphoma or leukemia, but more information is generally needed to confirm a diagnosis and to identify a specific type of leukemia or lymphoma.

-Most of the antigens that flow cytometry immunophenotyping detects are identified by a CD (clusters of differentiation or cluster designation) number (see the table in the “What does the test result mean?” section under Common Questions).
+Most of the antigens that flow cytometry immunophenotyping detects are identified by a CD (clusters of differentiation or cluster designation) number.
 CD numbers represent a naming convention that is based on international consensus.
 While hundreds of antigens have been identified and have a unique CD number, only a small number of these are routinely used.

 How is the test used?

 Flow cytometry immunophenotyping is used primarily to help diagnose and classify blood cell cancers (leukemias and lymphomas) and to help guide their treatment.
 It may be used in follow up to a complete blood count (CBC) and WBC differential that show an increased number of lymphocytes or the presence of immature blood cells or other abnormal cell counts.